qelectrotech/qelectrotech-doc/source/reports/summary/create_summary.rst

 Create summary
 ==============

-A `project`_ can be a group of `folios`_, for this reason the possibility to make a summary, project index, which shows some information about the different `folios`_ is necessary.
-QElectroTech allows creating this summary as a table automatically.
+A `project`_ can be a group of `folios`_, QElectroTech provides the possibility to make a summary, project index, which shows the information from the different `folios`_.
+QElectroTech allows creating the project summary automatically.

 .. figure:: ../../images/qet_list_folios.png
         :align: center